yanga-sdpss/onboard-javascript/README.md

 ## Getting Started

 1. Fork this GIT repository under your own GIT account
+1. Open console and change directory to `server` directory
+1. Run `env.bat`
+1. Run `go run main.go`
+1. Open up your browser and point it to [http://localhost:2050](http://localhost:2050).
+You should see "Hello"
-1. Create a new TypeScript project with an index.html file in the root of the repository
+1. Create a new TypeScript project in the root of the repository
 1. Under the Web section of the project properties under Servers, change the dropdown to "External Host" and the project URL to http://localhost:2050
-1. Run runserver.bat in the root of the repository
-1. Open up your browser and point it to [http://localhost:2050](http://localhost:2050)
 1. Get coding!